linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives chapters/32 Foreign Currency Options.md

 Note that we use the  $D$  superscript on the normal distribution function to indicate that this is the normal probability for the call written on the foreign currency and denominated in the domestic currency.
 That is, it is being viewed from the domestic standpoint.

-We now provide a numerical example: Suppose the euro exchange rate is  $1.15 per euro, the exercise price is$ 1.14 per euro, the time to maturity is 0.25, the domestic US interest rate is 0.8815%, the foreign euro interest rate is 0.4%, and the volatility is 15%.
+We now provide a numerical example: Suppose the euro exchange rate is  \$1.15 per euro, the exercise price is\$ 1.14 per euro, the time to maturity is 0.25, the domestic US interest rate is 0.8815%, the foreign euro interest rate is 0.4%, and the volatility is 15%.
 First, solving for the values of  $d_1^D$  and  $d_2^D$ , we have

 $$
 d _ {1} ^ {D} = \frac {\ln \left(\frac {S _ {0} e ^ {- r F \tau}}{X e ^ {- r D \tau}}\right) + \left(\frac {\sigma^ {2}}{2}\right) \tau}{\sigma \sqrt {\tau}} = \frac {\ln \left(\frac {1 .
 1 5 e ^ {- (0 .
 0 0 4) 0 .
 2 5}}{1 .
 1 4 e ^ {- (0 .
 0 0 8 8 1 5) 0 .
 2 5}}\right) + \left(\frac {0 .
 1 5 ^ {2}}{2}\right) 0 .
 2 5}{0 .
 1 5 \sqrt {0 .
 2 5}} = 0.
 1 7